Author: Joe Callin Name: Joe Callin Title: Sr. Salesforce Developer Email: joe@jcallin.dev

 Example:

-public class SFC_QueryBuilderService {
+public class ACME_AccountSelector {

 @TestVisible

-private String buildQueryString(String type, String field) {
+private String buildFieldList(Set<String> fields) {

 // Private method accessible to tests